Medical restraint: United Kingdom

 The Millfields Charter is an electronic charter which promotes an end to the teaching to frontline healthcare staff of all prone (face down) restraint holds.
 In June 2013 the UK government announced that it was considering a ban on the use of face-down restraint in English mental health hospitals.

 Face down restraints are used more often on women and girls than on men.
 51 out of 58 mental health trusts use restraints unnecessarily when other techniques would work.
-Organisations opposed to restraints include Mind and Rethink Mental Illness.
+Organizations opposed to restraints include Mind and Rethink Mental Illness.
 YoungMinds and Agenda claim restraints are "frightening and humiliating" and "re-traumatises" patients especially women and girls who have previously been survivors of physical or sexual abuse.
 The charities sent an open letter to health secretary, Jeremy Hunt showing evidence from 'Agenda, the alliance for women and girls at risk', revealing that patients are routinely restrained in some mental health units while others use non-physical ways to calm patients or stop self-harm.
 According to the letter over half of women with psychiatric problems have suffered abuse, restraint can cause physical harm, frighten and humiliate the victim.
-Restraint, specially face down restraint can re-traumatise patients who previously suffered violence and abuse.
+Restraint, specially face down restraint can re-traumatize patients who previously suffered violence and abuse.
 "Mental health units are meant to be caring, therapeutic environments, for people feeling at their most vulnerable, not places where physical force is routine."

 Government guidelines state that face down restraint should not be used at all and other types of physical restraint are only for last resort.
 Research by Agenda found one fifth of women and girl patients in mental health units had been physically restrained.
 Some trusts averaged over twelve face down restraints per female patient.
 Over 6% of women, close to 2,000 were restrained face-down in total more than 4,000 times.
 The figures vary widely between regions.